eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt/README.md

 Default value: `ByReference`

 Variable: `VERIFIER_REQUESTJWT_METHOD`
-Description: Request method wallet is expected to use when fetching an authorization request.
-Advertised as `request_uri_method`.
+Description: Default `request_uri_method` to use for a Presentation when one is not provided during its initialization.
 Applicable when `VERIFIER_REQUESTJWT_EMBED` is `ByReference`
 Possible values: `Get`, `Post`
-Default value: `Get`
+Default value: `Post`

 Variable: `VERIFIER_PRESENTATIONDEFINITION_EMBED`
 Description: How Presentation Definitions will be provided in Authorization Requests